-In June 2018, we completed an initial public offering, or IPO, of our common stock, pursuant to which we issued and sold 6,666,667 shares of common stock at a public offering price of \$15.00 per share, resulting in net proceeds of \$89.9 million after deducting underwriting discounts and commissions and other offering expenses.
-In May 2019, we issued and sold 4,887,500 shares of our common stock, including the underwriters' exercise in full of their option to purchase additional shares of common stock, in a follow-on public offering at a public offering price of \$13.25 per share, resulting in net proceeds of \$60.3 million after underwriting discounts and commission and other offering expenses.
-Prior to our common stock offerings, we funded our operations primarily with proceeds from the sales of redeemable convertible preferred stock and issuance of convertible notes.
+On June 25, 2018, we completed an initial public offering, or IPO, of our common stock, pursuant to which we issued and sold 6,666,667 shares of common stock at a public offering price of \$15.00 per share, resulting in net proceeds of \$89.9 million after deducting underwriting discounts and commissions and other offering expenses.
+Prior to the IPO, we funded our operations primarily with proceeds from the sales of redeemable convertible preferred stock and issuance of convertible notes.

 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
-Our net loss was \$53.5 million and \$57.5 million, respectively, for the nine months ended September 30, 2019 and the year ended December 31, 2018.
-As of September 30, 2019, we had an accumulated deficit of \$156.3 million.
+Our net loss was \$14.8 million and \$57.5 million, respectively, for the three months ended March 31, 2019 and the year ended December 31, 2018.
+As of March 31, 2019, we had an accumulated deficit of \$117.6 million.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
 We expect our expenses and capital requirements will increase substantially in connection with our ongoing activities, particularly as we:

-- continue enrollment in our Phase 2 clinical trial of MGTA-456 in patients with inherited metabolic disorders, our Phase 2 clinical trial of MGTA-456 in patients with blood cancer and our Phase 1 clinical trial of MGTA-145 in healthy subjects; - prepare for and initiate our preclinical studies and clinical trials of our product candidates; - develop any other future product candidates we may choose to pursue; - continue research and development and drug discovery and initiate additional clinical trials; - seek marketing approval for any of our product candidates that successfully complete clinical development, if any; - maintain compliance with applicable regulatory requirements; - develop and scale up our capabilities to support our ongoing preclinical activities and clinical trials for our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, if any; - maintain, expand, protect and enforce our intellectual property portfolio; - develop and expand our sales, marketing and distribution capabilities for our product candidates for which we obtain marketing approval, if any; and - expand our operational, financial and management systems and increase personnel, including to support our clinical development and commercialization efforts and our operations as a public company.
+- continue enrollment in our Phase 2 clinical trial of MGTA-456 in patients with inherited metabolic disorders, the Phase 2 clinical trial of MGTA-456 in patients with blood cancer and our Phase 1 clinical trial of MGTA-145 in healthy subjects; - prepare for and initiate our preclinical studies and clinical trials of our product candidates; - develop any other future product candidates we may choose to pursue; - continue research and development and drug discovery and initiate additional clinical trials; - seek marketing approval for any of our product candidates that successfully complete clinical development, if any; - maintain compliance with applicable regulatory requirements; - develop and scale up our capabilities to support our ongoing preclinical activities and clinical trials for our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, if any; - maintain, expand, protect and enforce our intellectual property portfolio; - develop and expand our sales, marketing and distribution capabilities for our product candidates for which we obtain marketing approval, if any; and - expand our operational, financial and management systems and increase personnel, including to support our clinical development and commercialization efforts and our operations as a public company.